-Here’s what the original Trash to Treasure clock looked like.
+Here’s my original Trash to Treasure clock:

 A little while later, we stumbled upon a mishmash of letters in a pile.
 As I sorted through it, I realized that it spelled ‘clock’!
 I didn’t buy them but looking back on the picture, I wish I had 🙁

 Anyway, right beside the clock on the same table was this bread pan.
 I don’t have any immediate plans for it yet, but you can be sure I’ll think of something!